rsalmond/TIL/five dollar words.md

 Predicable: a characteristic which can be attributed to something.

+Proleptic: addressing objections before they have been raised.

 Promulgate: promote an idea or cause, make it widely known.

+Rectitude: morally correct behavour or thinking.

 Sophist: teacher of philosophy in ancient Greece.